alphagov/government-service-design-manual/service-manual/design-and-content/print-forms.md

 <figcaption>Steps which you may be able to skip are clearly marked</figcaption>

+## Digital to paper and back to digital again

+Your paper forms are a small but important part of a digital process.
+Typically you'll be switching to paper forms to collect a signature.

+Here are some ways you can make this transition easier:

+* Add familiarity by showing some of the information the user has just entered in large font – their name, for example.
+* Create a transcript of the information entered using the digital tool, with a signature box at the bottom.
+* If your digital output has to match an existing paper form, you can still add a cover sheet with user's input (for familiarity)
+* Clearly explain the next step.
+For example, give the address to send the form to, or give a web address to continue using the digital tool.
+If you give a URL, include a short ID string which logs the user in and takes them to the relevant step
+* The digital and paper counterparts should have a similar look and feel

 ## Test your forms with real users

 You should test your paper forms with real users.
 For complex forms, plan for 3 rounds of [lab testing](/service-manual/users/user-research/lab-based-user-testing.html), making improvements to the form between each round.